The Simulation Data Inspector provides the capability to inspect and compare time series data at several stages of your workflow:

-Model design: Inspect and compare simulation data after making changes to the model diagram or its configuration
+Inspect and compare simulation data while iteratively modifying the model diagram, parameter values, or configuration.

-The Simulation Data Inspector software provides a command-line interface.
-For more information, see Inspect and Compare Signal Data Programmatically.
+You can also harness the capabilities of the Simulation Data Inspector from the command line.
+For more information, see Inspect and Compare Data Programmatically.